mingus-sessions/nsmls/README.md

 See nsmls -h for other options.

 Applications that have NSM support, should provide a xdg *.desktop file with the NSM keys[1] in it to be detected by nsmls.
 Nsmls checks for the X-NSM-Exec key.
-You can include your specific user settings in src/config/config.def.py.
-See CUSTOMIZATION.md for instructions about the src/config/config.def.py file and the 'suckless setup'.
+You can include your specific user settings in src/config/config.py.
+See CUSTOMIZATION.md for instructions about the src/config/config.def.py and the src/config/config.py file and the 'suckless setup'.

 **Installation**